Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Introduction

 \textbf{Overview of the main results. \ }In Section \ref{exsec} we show a set of general assumptions on the family of operators $L_{\delta ,f}$ , \ ensuring that the nonlinear operator $\mathcal{L}_{\delta }$ has a fixed point of a certain type and hence the associated system has some invariant probability measure (see Theorem \ref{existence1}).
 This result is obtained by topological methods, applying the Brouwer fixed point theorem to a suitable sequence of finite dimensional nonlinear operators approximating $ \mathcal{L}_{\delta }$.
-The assumptions required for this result are related to the regularity of the family of linear operators $L_{\delta ,f}$ \ when $ f $ varies\ in a strong-weak topology, the regularity of its invariant measures (see the assumptions $(Exi1),(Exi1.b),(Exi2)$ in Theorem \ref {existence1}) and the the existence of a suitable finite dimensional projection, allowing to apply a kind of finite element reduction of the problem.
-The result also holds outside the weak coupling regime.
+The assumptions required for this result are related to the regularity of the family of linear operators $L_{\delta ,f}$ \ when $ f $ varies\ in a strong-weak topology, the regularity of its invariant measures (see the assumptions $(Exi1),(Exi1.b),(Exi2)$ in Theorem \ref {existence1}) and the existence of a suitable finite dimensional projection, allowing to apply a kind of finite element reduction of the problem.
+The result also holds outside the weak coupling regime and implies a general statement for the existence of an invariant measure for systems of continuous maps in the mean field coupling (see Proposition \ref{KB}).
 We also discuss the uniqueness of the invariant probability measure.
 This will be proved in the weak coupling regime (see Theorem \ref{existence}).
 The set of assumptions for the uniqueness, essentially require that the operators $ L_{\delta ,f}$ and their fixed points depend on $f$ in a Lipschitz way (see assumptions $(Exi3)$ in Theorem \ref{existence}).
 The assumptions required to apply these results are not difficult to be verified, and in the following sections we show how to apply this general framework to interacting random and deterministic systems, together with examples of different kind.